-(In an vacant church Little Girl and Big man sit on a parish
+(In a vacant church Little Girl and Big Man sit on a parish

 (The curtain opens.
 Little Girl sits staring at Big Man.
 Big Man gets up and goes to the statue of himself in front of them for a closer look.)